canastro/blog/src/pages/2017-12-08---power-of-flow-runtime/index.md

 ```
 If the `input.value` is a string and the `shouldParse` is passed as `false` then the output of the given function is a string.
 This type error can only be detected in runtime.

-**Flow-runtime to the rescue!**

-The original code is compiled to the following:
+This code when compiled and annotated with flow-runtime validations is something like this:
 ```javascript
 const getValue = _flowRuntime2.default.annotate(function (input, shouldParse) {
     const _inputType = _flowRuntime2.default.object();